green-fox-academy/governance/README.md

 ### Social Content Manager

 Purpose:
-- Maintain the social visibility of the Green Fox Brand on Twitter and Facebook
+- Strong social visibility of the Green Fox Brand

 Accountabilities:
-- Create a plan in each month both in English and Hungarian
+- Create a content plan each month both in English and Hungarian
-- Before publishing send the content plan to the marketing role to check that is it inline with the actual marketing campaign message
+- Before publishing send the content plan to the marketing role to check the actual marketing campaign message
+- Publish contents
 - Answer for comments and letters from social media

 Domains:
 - Can decide about the pieces of the content, style etc….
-- Can decide how to handle the the “trolls”
+- Can decide how to handle the “trolls”